mauree155/Examining-Air-Quality-and-Health-Outcomes-in-Lagos-Nigeria/README.md

 ---

 ## Project Overview
-Rapid urbanization in African cities like Lagos (Nigeria), Nairobi (Kenya), Accra (Ghana), and Kinshasa (DR Congo) has led to worsening air quality due to vehicle emissions, industrial activities, and poor waste management.
-This project analyzes satellite-recorded air pollution data alongside hospital-reported respiratory disease data in Lagos to understand the relationship between pollution levels and health outcomes.
+Rapid urbanization in African cities, such as Lagos (Nigeria), Nairobi (Kenya), Accra (Ghana), and Kinshasa (DR Congo), has led to worsening air quality due to vehicle emissions, industrial activities, and inadequate waste management.
+This project analyzes satellite-recorded air pollution data in conjunction with hospital-reported respiratory disease data in Lagos to investigate the relationship between pollution levels and health outcomes.
 The insights aim to support urban clean air initiatives and public health interventions across Africa.

 ### Why Lagos?
 Lagos was chosen as the case study city because it represents a **typical example of rapid urban growth in Africa**.